 FEBRUARY 22: Club member Michael Hemming has hit the national headlines ... in the latest edition of Chess magazine.
 There's a splendid article on his Knight's Tour challenge, telling of how he has mastered the tour, and his ambition to demonstrate blindfold on his 90th birthday a four-board simultaneous Knight's Tour involving some 256 consecutive moves.

 JOIN THE CLUB!

 Bognor's chess players enjoy some of the best chess-playing conditions in the country.
-Accommodation is within the splendid Bognor Club in Sudley Road (currently closed due to Covid-19).
-There is ample free on-road parking and a subsidised bar.
-More information.
-Contact us.
+Accommodation is within the splendid Bognor Club in Sudley Road.
+There is ample free on-road parking.

 Keith Davies, who was black, thought he was well on the way to victory against Gary Cox in a game he has unearthed from 1997.
 But Gary thought otherwise!

 Flick through the pages of a recent Brighton Argus and you would have spotted former Bognor Chess Club player Nigel Pestelle in action.
 He's proved he's also a dab hand at Subbuteo - the tabletop football game based on players using their fingers to flick miniature players at a ball towards the goal.